-In Blood Will Tell I talked about the theory that Henry VIII had a Kell positive blood type, but in my quest to prevent innocent readers from slipping into an over-science coma I didn’t go into deep detail about what it is exactly and how it is transmitted.
-This post will provide a tad more information.
+In Blood Will Tell I talked about the theory that Henry VIII had a Kell positive blood type, but in my quest to prevent innocent readers from slipping into an over-science coma I didn’t go into deep detail about it. .
+This post will provide a tad more information as to what it is exactly and how it is transmitted.

 To have Kell positive blood means you have at least one of the Kell antigens on your red blood cells.
 This is in addition to the ABO blood groups that most people know about.
 There are apparently quite a few antigenic things that can be running around on the surface of your red blood cells.
 Who knew?